The Chile Open (or “ATP Santiago”) is an outdoor clay court tennis tournament that is held in Santiago, Chile.

 Schedule

-Below is the expected schedule for the 2023 singles tournament in Santiago, with the final being played on Sunday, the 5th of March 2023.
+Below was the schedule for the 2023 singles tournament in Santiago, with the final being played on Sunday, the 5th of March 2023.

 Date | Round |